anandteertha/currency-converter-assignment/README.md

 This will only be a front-end application and no need to create back-end i.e., server-side code.

-The assignments have some ‘nice to have’ features that would be additional points for you to practice and are not mandatory.
+The assignments have some **'nice to have'** features that would be additional points for you to practice and **are not mandatory**.
 We value your time, and we understand that you would be occupied with your college assignments and exams.

-## Note: - You are not going to be assessed in any way based on this assignment.
-It is just to get you curious about the exciting work that we are doing and lots of opportunities for you to learn.
+**Note: - You are not going to be assessed in any way based on this assignment.
+It is just to get you curious about the exciting work that we are doing and lots of opportunities for you to learn.**

 The technologies that are to be used for this assignment are: